allenc125789/Homelab/README.md

 ## -Hardware

-Currently my central server does most of the magic as a Proxmox Hypervisor.
-It consists of a 6 core CPU, 12G DDR3 RAM, and two 1T hard drives.
+Currently I have one central server does most of the magic as a Proxmox Hypervisor.

 There are some limitations with this setup, such as the motherboard has no IOMMU support, which makes pass-through of PCI(e) devices impossible for projects such as a GPU passthrough for a gaming VM, or a Network Card passthrough for my virtual router.
 Another limitation I face is the number of VM's I can safely make without over-use of resources.
-I'd be limited to 6 VM's total with 1 core per VM.
+I'd also be limited to 6 VM's total with 1 core per VM.
 With these limitations in mind, I can make the most out of my system.

 All of my homelab's devices and VM's are listed here, and via the pictures below (Documentation tracked and logged via Netbox):